Jong-9999/CG1111A-B02-S4-T2/README.md

 ---

 ## 🎯 Purpose
 This repository contains all code and resources developed for the **NUS CG1111A (Engineering Principles and Practice)** robot design project.
-Written for Makeblock Mbot.
+Written for Makeblock mBot.

 ---
 ## 💻 Credits

--PID library for Arduino IDE by Brett Beauregard.
+- PID library for Arduino IDE by Brett Beauregard.

--Makeblock library for mbot by Makeblock.
+- Makeblock library for mBot by Makeblock.